 There may be some difficulty setting boundaries with loved ones because you risk hurting their feelings.
 With practice, setting boundaries will become second nature.
 Ultimately, you'll feel proud of yourself and empowered for standing your ground.

 In this article, we covered some of the most common everyday expressions manipulative people will use in conversation.
 That being said, frequent exposure to statements that question your personality, cognitive abilities, emotions, or mental state is psychologically damaging.

 You need to protect your mental health and self-esteem by taking a strong stance against manipulation, setting boundaries or distancing yourself from toxic people.
-If you're hungry for more ways to recognize manipulation, you may like 8 Weird Things That Narcissists Do to Manipulate People.

 Finally, if you want to increase your happiness and life satisfaction, then watch this free video that details the 7-minute habit for planning your day to focus on what's important.